 On the return trip, my boy asked if we could come back again and ride along the Shimanami Kaido from Onomichi to Imabari.

 Living up to my promise, I had gathered all the information on Shimanami Kaido, working out the itinerary and making all the necessary reservations.

 During my boy's summer holidays in 2017, we sat out to conquer the Shimanami Kaido.

 My little boy attended his Taekwondo examination yesterday evening.
-The examination was quite short and lasting not more than 15 minutes.
+Ready for the examination The examination was quite short and lasting not more than 15 minutes.
 However, it covered many aspects of his past learning like patterns execution, physical fitness, breaking of wooden board as well as sparring and self-defense.
-To my surprise, the boy has done quite a ...
+To my surprise, the boy has ...